CGCooke/CGCooke.github.io/_posts/2020-2-23-An-Adventure-In-Markerless-Camera-Calibration.md

 The *Intrinsic* parameters define the parameters of the camera itself, for example the Focal length, the location of the camera's radial center, as well as distortion induced by the lens.

-The *Extrinisic* parameters are cromprised of 6 degrees of freedom, given our world is 3 dimensional, and there are 3 dimmensions which to rotate around.
+The *Extrinisic* parameters are comprised of 6 degrees of freedom, given our world is 3 dimensional, and there are 3 dimensions which to rotate around.

 The *Intrinsic* parameters are more complex.
 There are a number of great resources, for example *Multiple View Computer Vision*, or the OpenCV documentation.
-Howevever, In this case, I am assuming that the principle point, the focal length, and the radial parameters are unknown.
+However, In this case, I am assuming that the principal point, the focal length, and the radial parameters are unknown.
-{% include note.html content='To be clear, I&#8217;m building on the shoulders of giants, I&#8217;ve heavily adpated this example from this incredible demo by *Nikolay Mayorov* which you can find here: https://scipy-cookbook.readthedocs.io/items/bundle_adjustment.html' %}
+{% include note.html content='To be clear, I&#8217;m building on the shoulders of giants, I&#8217;ve heavily adapted this example from this incredible demo by *Nikolay Mayorov* which you can find here: https://scipy-cookbook.readthedocs.io/items/bundle_adjustment.html' %}

+Firstly, let's go and import a bunch of stuff we will need later

 ```python
 from __future__ import print_function